ezaboroskie/CSR-Portal/README.md

 ## [AMP CSR PORTAL](https://amp-csr-portal.onrender.com)

-The AMP CSR Portal is a user friendly solution to customer service on the go.
+The AMP CSR Portal is a user friendly solution for the customer service specialist on the go.
 Designed with mobile devices in mind, the AMP CSR Portal allows customer service representatives to:
 - easily locate customers based on various search criteria
 - edit customers' information
 - view the customers' transaction history